MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-system-oversight.md

 This example has several advantages:

 - Separate [capacity administrators](../admin/service-admin-premium-manage.md#manage-user-permissions) may be configured for each capacity, and so it facilitates decentralized management situations.
-- If a capacity is not well managed, the effect of confined to that capacity only.
+- If a capacity is not well-managed, the effect of confined to that capacity only.
 The other capacities are not impacted.

 However, the example has disadvantages, too: